moneytrackio/tezart/docs/README.md

 ### Project versionning

-We follow the semantic versioning from [semver](semver.org).
+The versioning scheme we use is [SemVer](http://semver.org/).
 Given a version number MAJOR.MINOR.PATCH, increment the:

 - **MAJOR** version when you make incompatible API changes,
 - **MINOR** version when you add functionality in a backwards compatible manner, and